 COFFEE ROASTING 101

 Standing in front of a wall of coffee beans can cause anxiety.
 Knowledge of coffee roasting will help you determine which ones do you choose?
 How do you know you will like them?
+How does roast level impact coffee caffeine content?
 How do you translate the roast profile into a match for your palette?
 Here are a few tips to guide you.

 Get to know some basic terms coffee roasters use.